 |TOTAL ANNUAL WATER SAVINGS: 11,542 gal|

 Contribute to Sarasota County's growing water conservation ethic, essential to sustaining and protecting our water supply and preserving our quality of life.
 Have an irrigation system?
 Follow our 4-step approach for reducing your outdoor water consumption, and cutting your water bill in the process.
-Register for a class to learn more about using rain barrels to collect water, adopting Florida-Friendly Landscaping™ around your home or business, and others designed to help you conserve water.
+Register for a live online class to learn more about using rain barrels to collect water, adopting Florida-Friendly Landscaping™ around your home or business, and others designed to help you conserve water.
 And visit our Extension office (get directions) during Water Conservation Month (April) for a free, low-flow faucet aerator and/or low-flow showerhead.